 Anisotropic magnets are much stronger than isotropic magnets, which have randomly orientated magnetic domains producing much less magnetism.
 However, isotropic magnets have the advantage of being able to be magnetised in any direction.

 Gauss is a measure of magnetic induction and a value of density.
 Simply put, a magnet’s Gauss measurement represents the number of magnetic field lines per square centimetre, emitted by a magnet.
-The higher the value, the more lines of magnetism emitted by a magnet however, alone, it isn’t necessarily a representation of a magnet’s strength.
-As well as the material, geometry also has an effect on a magnet’s Gauss value, for example if you have two different sized magnets made from the same material with the same surface Gauss, the larger magnet will always be stronger.
+The higher the value, the more lines of magnetism emitted by a magnet, however, alone, it isn’t necessarily a representation of a magnet’s strength.
+As well as the material, geometry also has an effect on a magnet’s Gauss value, for example, if you have two different sized magnets made from the same material with the same surface Gauss, the larger magnet will always be stronger.
 Sometimes, a small magnet may have a high surface Gauss but will be able to support less weight than a larger magnet with a lower surface Gauss.

 If a neodymium magnet is described with a Br measurement of 13,800 Gauss.
 Will 13,800 Gauss be measured on the magnet’s surface?

 No, the Br or remanence value is the theoretical maximum density of a magnetic field within a magnet, used in closed circuit conditions.
 Magnets in open circuit conditions rarely exceed a value of 7,000 Gauss.
 The open circuit (not attached to any other ferrous object) surface Gauss value is the density of the magnetic field at any point on the surface of the magnet.
-For example, a 25mm diameter by 20mm thick N52 neodymium magnet, made from one of the strongest magnetic materials commercially available will measure a maximum of 6,250 Gauss on the magnet’s surface and considerably less as you move away from the surface.
+For example, a 25mm diameter by 20mm thick N52 neodymium magnet, made from one of the strongest magnetic materials commercially available, will measure a maximum of 6,250 Gauss on the magnet’s surface and considerably less as you move away from the surface.

-Some of our disc, rod and ring magnets are described as diametrically magnetised, which means rather than having their north and south pole on opposite flat faces the north pole is on one curved side and the south pole is on the other.
+Some of our disc, rod and ring magnets are described as diametrically magnetised, which means rather than having their north and south pole on opposite flat faces, the north pole is on one curved side and the south pole is on the other.
 Diametrically magnetised magnets are not often designed to hold the maximum possible weight for the size of the magnet but instead are used to provide rotational movement.

 Which materials can I use to block/shield magnetic fields?

-Magnetic fields will pass through plastic, wood, aluminium and even lead, as if it was not there.
+Magnetic fields will pass through plastic, wood, aluminium and even lead as if it was not there.
 There is no material that will block magnetism.
 Ferrous materials such as iron, steel or nickel can conduct magnetic fields and redirect magnetism.
 All magnetic fields seek the shortest path from north to south and a piece of steel can provide a short cut making the journey from north to south much easier than flowing through air.
 To remove magnetism from where you do not want it to be, you can use steel to provide the magnet with a shortcut to redirect the magnetism flow via an alternative route.
 The simplest example is putting a steel keeper across the poles of a horseshoe magnet, all the magnetism flows through the steel and there is no external magnetic field.
 When we send highly magnetised materials overseas, the airlines stipulate that there should be no magnetism on the outside of the box.
-To achieve this, we put the magnets in the centre of the box and then line all 6 sides of the inside of the box with sheet steel.
+To achieve this, we put the magnets in the centre of the box and then line all 6 sides of the inside of the box with steel sheets.
 Stray magnetism which would normally pass through the walls of the box are suddenly diverted as they conduct through the steel on their journey from north to south.

-Does stacking magnets make them stronger?
 Using two magnets together would be the same as having one magnet of their combined size.
 For example, if you stacked two 10mm diameter x 2mm thick magnets on top of each other you would have effectively created a 10mm diameter x 4mm thick magnet, essentially doubling the magnets strength and pull.

 Once the length of the magnet exceeds the diameter of the magnet, the magnet is working at an optimum level and further additions to magnetic length will provide only small increases in performance.